LLNL/axom/src/axom/primal/docs/sphinx/oporientation.rst

 The triangle is shown with its normal vector pointing out of its centroid.
 The triangle's plane divides space into a positive half-space, pointed into by the triangle's normal vector, and the opposing negative half-space.
-The test point on the :math:`z` axis is on the negative side of the triangle.
+The test point on the :math:`z` axis, labelled :math:`N`, is on the negative side of the triangle.
 The centroid lies in the triangle, on the boundary between the two half-spaces.
-The remaining test point is on the triangle's positive side.
+The remaining test point, labelled :math:`P`, is on the triangle's positive side.